squadran2003/PYTHON-DIRECTORY-WATCHER/README.md

 #### Description:

 Python-Directory-Watcher is a command line python app that monitors a specified directory for file created events,when the correct number of files get created in a directory an event is raised which runs a specified batch file.The app works well in the windows enviroments primary due to permission issues on other OS like linux or mac.
+The app uses a backend Sqlite3 database to store information about the directories that need to be monitored.

 #### Example: